sfepy/sfepy/doc/installation.rst

     python sfepy-run run_tests --raise tests/<failing_test_name.py>

-and please, report the output to the `SfePy mailing list`_.
+and, please, report the output to the `SfePy mailing list`_.

 It is also possible to automatically start a debugger when/if an exception is raised by running a test in the debug mode::